Landfall is Wilmington’s Premiere Address

 Retirement in Landfall

 A quiet, secure private haven in the heart of North Carolina’s largest and most diverse coastal community, Landfall is an ideal retreat for retirees.
 Just 5 minutes away from the ocean at Wrightsville Beach and just 5 minutes to the city’s most popular shopping and dining areas, Landfall is perfectly situated to provide a relaxed, yet vibrant and stimulating lifestyle.

-Real Estate and Housing in Landfall
+Landfall Real Estate and Housing

 Landfall's exclusive atmosphere and its convenient location just minutes from the area’s best beaches, school, shopping and dining are part of the community’s appeal.
 However, it is the unique homes and estates of Landfall that make it feel so special.

 There are just over 1,900 lots in this 2,200 acre community with 1,500 architecturally diverse homes ranging in price from $225,000 (for a patio home) to $6,000,000 (for a luxury single-family estate).
 Homes and home sites are situated amid golf courses, lakes, ponds, creeks, conservation areas, and the Intracoastal Waterway.
 Nearly 4 miles of water front properties offer panoramic views of the Intracoastal Waterway, Howe Creek, and Wrightsville Beach.

 Landscaping across the rolling fairways includes pines, oaks, hickory, and an abundance of native dogwoods.
 Lakes, ponds, and a wide variety of vegetative environments complete the gorgeous setting.